frenchie4111/resume/src/Resume.md

 :::::
 ::::

-Tesla,
+Neuralink,

-My name is Mike, I am an engineer who has been working on machine learning products and systems for around 6 years now.
+I am a lifelong engineer who loves working on hard problems with smart people.

-I need to write the rest of this cover letter.
+I've spent a majority of my career working on ML enabled hardware products, and I am passionate about how AI will allow machines to extend the capabilities of humanity.

+<i>probably need some talk about my qualifications here</i>

+I think what you are building at Neuralink is an imperative technological milestone, and I would love to be a part of what you are doing.

 Mike Lyons